João Figueiredo (footballer)

-João Vitor Brandão Figueiredo (born 27 May 1996) is a Brazilian professional footballer who last played as a forward for Malaysia Super League club Johor Darul Ta'zim.
+João Vitor Brandão Figueiredo (born 27 May 1996) is a Brazilian professional footballer who currently plays as a forward for Malaysia Super League club Johor Darul Ta'zim.
 He represented Malaysia at international level three times; however, he is currently serving a suspension from all football related activities after being sanctioned by FIFA in September 2025 for forging documents related to his Malaysian ancestry.

 Club career

 Atlético Mineiro

 João made his league debut for Atlético Mineiro against EC Vitória on 29 May 2016.

 Democrata

 João scored on his league debut for Democrata against América Mineiro on 29 January 2017.

 Kauno Žalgiris

 João made his league debut for Kauno Žalgiris against Atlantas on 29 April 2018, scoring in the 87th minute.

 OFI

-On 2 August 2019, Superleague club OFI officially announced the acquisition of Figueiredo on a three-year deal for a fee of €100,000.
+On 2 August 2019, Super League club OFI officially announced the acquisition of Figueiredo on a three-year deal for a fee of €100,000.
 He made his debut for the club against Panathinaikos on 31 August 2019.
 João scored his first goal for the club against Asteras Tripolis on 29 September 2019, scoring in the 56th minute.
 His goal against Lamia secured their place in the championship playoffs.

 On 4 July 2020, he completed an exquisite team effort and scored in a 2–2 home draw against PAOK.
 He scored in the last game of the season, a 3–2 away defeat, against Panathinaikos, on 19 July 2020.